jdeboeck/BPUC/README.md

 # BPUC
-Instances used in the study of Strategic Bidding in Price Coupled Regions
+Instances used in the study of Strategic Bidding in Price Coupled Regions.

+Instances are free to use.